Learn About the Application Process

 Fluency is required in a Language A and professional proficiency is required in a Language B.

-Language A: Fluency is defined as equivalent of the ILR Scale Level 3+ or higher; that is, “able to write the language in a few prose styles pertinent to professional/educational needs”; corresponding to “Superior” on the ACTFL scale 14 or higher; that is, “able to communicate with accuracy and fluency in order to participate fully and effectively in conversations on a variety of topics in formal and informal settings from both concrete and abstract perspectives.”
+Language A: Fluency is defined as equivalent of the ILR Scale Level 3+ or higher; that is, “able to write the language in a few prose styles pertinent to professional/educational needs”; corresponding to “Superior” or higher on the ACTFL scale; that is, “able to communicate with accuracy and fluency in order to participate fully and effectively in conversations on a variety of topics in formal and informal settings from both concrete and abstract perspectives.”

 Language B: Professional proficiency is defined as equivalent of the ILR Scale Level 2+ or higher, that is, “shows ability to write with some precision and in some detail about most common topics”; corresponding to “Advanced” or higher on the ACTFL scale, that is, “engage in conversation in a clearly participatory manner in order to communicate information on autobiographical topics, as well as topics of community, national, or international interest.